Reflecting Upon Irreducible Mind

 I'm familiar with some panpsychists ideas, and certainly I don't

-same than William James' theory (at least, regarding the fact that a brain
+the same than William James' theory (at least, regarding the fact that

-functions like a transmitter/receiver of consciousness).
-Obviously, such
+a brain functions like a transmitter/receiver of consciousness).
+Obviously,

-theory is entailed (as a possibility) if we accept at least some of the
+such theory is entailed (as a possibility) if we accept at least some of

-best evidence for an afterlife.
-That is, if we accept that at least some
+the best evidence for an afterlife.
+That is, if we accept that at least

-of the evidence for survival is correct, then we have to accept the following
+some of the evidence for survival is correct, then we have to accept the

 1)Brain doesn't produce consciousness